xuanzee/PUI2016_fb55/HW4_fb55/README.md

   b. verify that the data supports the project: i.e. if the a data has the appropriate features (variables) to answer the question, and if the data was properly pre-processed to extract the needed values (there is some flexibility here since the test was not chosen yet)

   c.
-CHOOSE A TEST THAT WOULD BE SUITABLE TO TEST THE NULL HYPOTHESIS $H_0$ given the type of data, and the question asked.
+Chose an appropriate test to test _H0_ given the type of data, and the question asked.
-  You can refer to the slides flowchart of statistical tests for this, or to the CSU cheat-sheet [here](http://www.csun.edu/~amarenco/Fcs%20682/When%20to%20use%20what%20test.pdf)
+  You can refer to the flowchart of statistical tests for this in the slides, or to the CSU cheat-sheet [here](http://www.csun.edu/~amarenco/Fcs%20682/When%20to%20use%20what%20test.pdf), of Statistics in a Nutshell.

-5. Write  your comments, suggestions, and suggested statistical test, motivating your test choice, in a markdown **named CitibikeReview_\<netID\>.ms**.
+5. Write  your comments, suggestions, and suggested statistical test, motivating your test choice, in a markdown **named CitibikeReview\_\<netID\>.md**.

 6. Submit a pull request to the original repository.

 ### Grading:

 you will be graded on the validity and depth of your review.
-50% of the grade will be on the feed back on the research proposal.
-Be thorrough (without being offensive of course with your feedback).
+50% of the grade will be on the feedback on the research plan.
+Be thorough (without being offensive of course in your feedback: constructive rather than distructive feedback!).
 50% will be on the suggested test: if it is the incorrect test you will loose points.
 However, if you motivate rationally your choice, you may get partial credit even if the test is not the best choice. **Notice: I will be grading these assignments, not the TAs**.